yoeo/guesslang/docs/typehints.rst

   hash_task: Task[str, int] = Task(text_hash)
   result: int = hash_task.run("gold diggers diggin' until they find oil")
-  # valid: creates a variant of "Task" where
+  # OK: creates a variant of "Task" where
   #   - "Param" type variable is "str" and
   #   - "Result" type variable is "int"

   triple_task: Task[List[int], List[int]] = Task(triple)
   values: List[int] = triple_task.run([1, 2, 3])
-  # valid: creates a variant of "Task" where
+  # OK: creates a variant of "Task" where
   #   - "Param" and "Result" type variables are both "List[int]"

   loop_task: Task[[], NoReturn] = Task(loop_forever)
-  # error: Argument 1 to "Task" has incompatible type Callable[[], NoReturn]";
+  # ERROR: Argument 1 to "Task" has incompatible type Callable[[], NoReturn]";
   #   expected "Callable[[Any], Any]"
   #
-  # There is no type that matches "Param" type variable
+  # -> There is no type that matches "Param" type variable

 When there is an ambiguity about which types must replace the generic type type variable, a variant of the generic type can be explicitly instantiated: